European Banking Federation

 13 May 2025

-Their ask — The federation requests more detailed specification of when qualified electronic time stamping must be used in digital identity wallets.
+Message — The federation requests more detailed specification of when qualified electronic time stamping must be used in digital identity wallets.
 They want this addressed to create a robust and harmonised certification framework.12

-How it helps them — This would reduce uncertainty and compliance costs for banks implementing digital identity systems.3
+Why — This would reduce uncertainty and compliance costs for banks implementing digital identity systems.3

 Banking Industry Urges Stricter Controls on eID Peer Reviews